What is a team?

 What can I learn or do here?

 Management journals, books and libraries offer a wealth of information and tools available to help you be a more effective team member, whether your team is new or well established, a time-limited project team or a standing team.
 You might start by learning what defines a team, and move on to learn about factors for team success.
-Want to learn more about your own team?
-Take a look at our tools to help you determine what development stage your team is in (Microsoft Word), or how to evaluate your team's effectiveness (Microsoft Word).

 Can I get help for my team?